Anti-inflammatory foods

 Carbohydrates are the foods we consume the greatest amount of.
 Fruit, vegetables, and cereals contain important dietary fibres and are an important part of diet.
 Simple carbohydrates from white bread, pasta or rice should nevertheless only be eaten in moderation, unless the wholemeal variety is chosen.
 Fast-digesting carbohydrates such as sugary foods cause blood sugar levels to rise and can thus have a negative effect on skin appearance, especially in psoriasis.
 They should therefore only be eaten in small quantities.

-Bad for rheumatoid arthritis or psoriasis:
+Bad for rheumatoid arthritis or psoriasis: | Good for rheumatoid arthritis or psoriasis: |

-short-chain, simple carbohydrates long-chain or complex carbohydrates
+short-chain, simple carbohydrates | long-chain or complex carbohydrates |

-These provide the body with fibre and minerals as well as plenty of energy.
+These provide energy quickly and go into the blood immediately, the blood sugar level rises sharply and falls again just as quickly. | These provide the body with fibre and minerals as well as plenty of energy.
 Complex carbohydrates cannot be converted into glucose immediately by the body.
-That is why they saturate over a longer period of time.
+That is why they saturate over a longer period of time. |

 Mediterranean diet helps with chronic inflammatory diseases